West Bengal Board Class 11 Chemistry Question Paper

 Option a – Calcination

-Which one of the following is a microelement?
+Which of the following is considered a trace element?

 (a) Nitrogen